pikepdf/pikepdf/docs/topics/metadata.rst

 PDF Metadata
 ============

+PDF has two different types of metadata: XMP metadata, and DocumentInfo, which is deprecated but still relevant.
+For backward compatibility, both should contain the same content. pikepdf provides a convenient interface that coordinates edits to both, but is limited to the most common metadata features.

-The primary metadata in a PDF is stored in an XMP (Extensible Metadata Platform) Metadata stream, where XMP is a metadata specification in XML format.
-For full information on XMP, see Adobe's `XMP Developer Center
+XMP (Extensible Metadata Platform) Metadata is a metadata specification in XML format that is used many formats other than PDF.
+For full information on XMP, see Adobe's `XMP Developer Center <https://www.adobe.com/devnet/xmp.html>`_.
-<https://www.adobe.com/devnet/xmp.html>`_.
-It supercedes the older Document Info
-dictionaries, which are removed in the PDF 2.0 specification.
-The XMP data entry is optional and does not appear in all PDFs.

 The `XMP Specification`_ also provides useful information.

-pikepdf provides an interface to simplify viewing and making minor edits to XMP.
-In particular, compound quantities may be read, but only scalar quantities can be modified.
+pikepdf can read compound metadata quantities may be read, but only scalar quantities can be modified.
 For more complex changes consider using the ``python-xmp-toolkit`` library and its libexempi dependency; but note that it is not capable of synchronizing changes to the older DocumentInfo metadata.

 .. _XMP Specification: https://wwwimages2.adobe.com/content/dam/acom/en/devnet/xmp/pdfs/XMP%20SDK%20Release%20cc-2016-08/XMPSpecificationPart1.pdf